zhaojiawei1223/Racial-bias-on-Twitter-envidence-from-2020-Tokyo-Olympics/README.md

 To analyze news coverage of different races, we selected five top American sports media on Twitter, according to their followers and number of posts.
 The selected media are @espn, @Slonw, @FOXSports, @BleacherReport, and @TeamUSA.
 A total of 3917 tweets posted by them during and three months before the games (24 April 2021 to 8 August 2021) were crawled.

 For general users, we crawled all tweets that mentioned athletes’ names.
-The Python library we used was Twint.
+The Python library we used was `Twint`.
 According to athletes’ races and periods of the posts, the dataset can be split into four groups – “white – before”, “minority – before”, “white – during”, and “minority – during”.

 In order to get balanced data, we used the number of tweets for “minority – during” as a reference, and random sampling was conducted for the three other groups.